 The Levada do Plaino Velho hike on Madeira takes you from Estanquinhos to the stunning viewpoint of Pico Ruivo do Paul da Serra.
 After the viewpoint, you head down into the Laurissilva Forest along the levada to reach the incredible Riberia do Inferno waterfall and tunnel passageways.
 The hike loops back up the steep climb to Estanquinhos for a short but incredible hiking route in the center of Madeira Island.

 This hike is quite short but it is very steep on the return section.
 There are some tunnels to pass through where you will need a light.
 There are a few moments of exposure along the levada where you will need to take care but overall no moments of danger.
 It’s a moderately difficult hike but most experienced hikers will find it mild.
 It’s definitely not a basic levada walk!
-The guys from Madeira Wonder Hikes know this route well and can lead you through it as there are no signs for much of the route.
+João Let’s Hike knows this route well and can lead you through it as there are no signs for much of the route.

 Want more details and photos?
 View the full blog post here: THE LEVADA DO PLAINO VELHO WATERFALL HIKE